bri0/task/docs/template.md

 # Templating

-Templating is uses inside configuration to give it more flexibility.
-Template compile inline javascript and render complicated logic in various form.
+Templating is used inside configuration to give it more flexibility.
+Template compile inline javascript and render complicated logic in various forms.

 ## Basic templating format